All your Chicago BLS, ACLS, and PALS questions answered

 There is no such thing as a "BLS for Non-healthcare Providers" class.
 Instead, the AHA course that is designed for laypersons is called "HeartSaver CPR."
 That being said, anyone can take a BLS course.
 Even though it includes more information than the HeartSaver class, there are no pre-requisites for BLS enrollment.

-The money you paid for the online HeartCode BLS went to AHA corporate in Dallas.
-We did not receive a penny of it.
-The actual human beings who will be performing your skills check must also collect some money, in order for us to eat and provide shelter for ourselves.
-To pay for your skills session, click "sign up" above, and then scroll to the bottom of the ACLS, BLS, or PALS page to find the skills sessions.
+The money you paid for the online HeartCode BLS went to AHA corporate in Dallas, and not the actual training site/center that issues certification cards.
+We must also collect a payment to cover the costs of providing your skills session To pay for your skills session, click "sign up" above, and then scroll to the bottom of the ACLS, BLS, or PALS page to find the skills sessions.

 We understand the world of AHA training can be confusing for people who are new to it, especially when your school or employer has terrified you by claiming it's possible you may wind up in a fake CPR class and receive a fake certification.
 We are an official AHA Training Site, and yes all our cards are official AHA certifications.
 We wrote an entire blog post about fraudulent AHA classes, which you can read to find out more about how to avoid such classes: trainchicagoheart.org/high-fidelity-acls-bls.html

 AHA BLS fulfills every CPR requirement in the country.
 It is a robust course that includes CPR for adults, children, and infants, AED use, airway and breathing information, and first aid info like how to clear choking.
 It fulfills the CPR requirement for nurses, child care providers, physical therapists, teachers, EMS personnel, and everyone else.

 No, and no. You must pay on our website.
 Click sign up at the top of the page to find a class and pay.